UtilityGenAI

 💡 Analysis

-In my experience, Turns out the hype about GitHub Copilot is justified for general use use cases.
-But HeyGen has an edge in general use.
+In my experience, Turns out the hype about GitHub Copilot is justified for The most popular AI pair programmer, built right into VS Code and other IDEs. use cases.
+But HeyGen has an edge in An AI video platform for creating professional talking‑head avatar videos..

 ⚖️ Verdict